 This cheesy omelette, bulked up with potatoes, is a common meal in the French Alps.
 If you can’t find the semi-hard Beaufort cheese, try using Gruyere or Emmenthal instead.

-The secret to a really great ratatouille is in the cooking time – the longer the better, as the eggplant and other vegetables really have time to break down and become fall-apart tender.
-You could even make it in a cooling cooker the night before.
-Serve with hot crusty bread on your next meat-free mealnight.
+The secret to a really great ratatouille is in the cooking time – the longer the better, like the eggplant and other vegetables really have time to break down and become fall-apart tender.
+Serve with hot crusty bread on your next meat-free meal.

 Winter has us dreaming of the food of the French Alps, like this ultra-comforting, mega cheesy gratin.
 It only needs around 10 minutes to bake until the cheese starts to bubble and brown.
 Yes.

 Warming and completely satisfying, this slow-cooked lamb with a textural crumb top is begging for a fireplace and a big glass of red.
 There’s minimal fuss but maximum flavour return.

 Mussels are a simple and quick meal for one or for many.
 To make life even easier, buy yours scrubbed and de-bearded, then pair with classic French flavours (think butter, shallots and thyme) for a stunning express dinner.

 Soups don’t come easier than this!
 With its sturdy potato base and cheesy bite from the Roquefort, this is one you’ll be adding on fast rotation.
 Trust us.